 - GetX Package: This external package integrates with your Flutter project, providing functionalities for state management and beyond (routing, dependency injection).

-- GetBuilder & Obx: These widgets are used to listen to changes in observables and rebuild the UI accordingly.
-GetBuilder offers a more traditional approach, while Obx leverages Flutter's reactivity system for more efficient updates.
+- GetBuilder & Obx: Use these widgets to react to changes in your observables.
+GetBuilder provides a traditional approach, while Obx uses Flutter’s reactive system for even more efficient updates.

 Code example: